dblock/kahneraja.github.io/_posts/2016-08-14-if-you-need-me-ill-be-in-brooklyn-writing-code-for-hillary-clinton.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Dearest <a href="https://twitter.com/realDonaldTrump">@realDonaldTrump</a>.
 I&#39;m dropping out of my tech consulting work to go full time and do whatever i can to shut you down.
 All the best.</p>&mdash; Kahne Raja (@KahneRaja) <a href="https://twitter.com/KahneRaja/status/761897608629489665">August 6, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 So far the projects I've been involved in revolving around web app build stuff.
-Tools the campaign uses on a daily basis to analyse data, connect volunteers and drive the get out to vote program.
+Tools the campaign use on a daily basis to analyse data, connect volunteers and drive the get out to vote program.

 	React.
 Travis.
 Javascript.
 Github.
 Heroku.
 NodeJs.
 OAuth.